-The cohesion policies relating to the 2007-2013 programming period are financed both by national funds and by European funds, to which national co-financing is associated.
-The overall amount of the resources assigned is 74,120.3 millions euros for the seven-year period (data updated at 31st December 2021), of which 56,381.5 millions to the Southern regions and 15,209.6 millions to the Center-North.
-In addition there are 2,529.2 millions euros not distributed by territory in the two macro areas mentioned above.
+Cohesion policies relating to the 2007-2013 programming period are financed both by national funds and by European funds, to which national co-financing is associated.
+The overall amount of the resources assigned is 74,523.4 millions euros for the seven-year period, out of which 56,381.5 million of euros to the Southern regions (data updated at 30th june 2023).

 The overall strategic approach - and consequently also the relative financial allocation - saw for the part financed by the national resources of the Development and Cohesion Fund an important reorganization between 2020 and 2021 with the approval of the Development and Cohesion Plans.